abhijeetNmishra/webpack-step-by-step/README.md

   ** [HotModuleReplacementPlugin](https://webpack.github.io/docs/list-of-plugins.html#hotmodulereplacementplugin) : Only use in development mode.
 Enables Hot Module Replacement.
 (This requires records data if not in dev-server mode, recordsPath) Generates Hot Update Chunks of each chunk in the records

   ** [NoErrorsPlugin](https://webpack.github.io/docs/list-of-plugins.html#noerrorsplugin): When there are errors while compiling this plugin skips the emitting phase (and recording phase), so there are no assets emitted that include errors.
 The emitted flag in the stats is false for all assets.
 If you are using the CLI, the webpack process will not exit with an error code by enabling this plugin.
-If you want webpack to “fail” when using the CLI, please check out the bail option.
+If you want webpack to "fail" when using the CLI, please check out the bail option.

   ** [ProgressPlugin](https://webpack.github.io/docs/list-of-plugins.html#progressplugin): Hook into the compiler to extract progress information.
 The handler must have the signature function(percentage, message).
-It’s called with 0 <= percentage <= 1. percentage == 0 indicates the start. percentage == 1 indicates the end.
+It's called with 0 <= percentage <= 1. percentage == 0 indicates the start. percentage == 1 indicates the end.

 ```